Economic and Political Overview

 Main Sectors of Industry

-Zimbabwe has abundant natural resources including diamond, gold, coal, iron ore, nickel, copper, lithium, tin, and platinum.
-Diamond, gold and platinum have been the most economically significant natural resources produced in Zimbabwe.
-Even though the country is rich in resources, only around 10% of the land is arable.
-Agriculture represents 8.8% of GDP and employs 66.2% of the population (World Bank).
-The agricultural sector is dominated by tobacco production, which is the country’s second source of foreign currencies.
+Zimbabwe has abundant natural resources, including diamonds, gold, coal, iron ore, nickel, copper, lithium, tin, and platinum.
+Diamond, gold, and platinum have been the most economically significant natural resources produced in Zimbabwe.
+Even though the country is rich in resources, only around 10.3% of the land is arable.
+Agriculture represents 7.2% of GDP and employs 53% of the population (World Bank).
+The agricultural sector is dominated by tobacco production, which is the country’s second source of foreign currency.
 Other agricultural exports include maize, cotton, wheat, coffee, sugarcane, peanuts, sheep, goats, and pigs.
 Zimbabwe's economy depends heavily on its mining and agriculture sectors.
-While agriculture remains vulnerable to climate shocks in the country, the sector experienced a significant growth in 2022, and recorded the highest wheat harvest in 56 years.
+Agriculture remains vulnerable to climate shocks in the country: according to the Finance Minister, Zimbabwe is expected to see a 50% reduction in its staple maize harvest in 2024, dropping to 1.1 million tons due to an El Niño-induced drought.
+This contrasts with the country's annual requirement of 1.8 million tons of maize for human consumption and the previously projected maize harvest of 2.3 million tons in 2023.

 The mining industry dominates the industrial sector.
-In 2013, the EU completely lifted its embargo on Zimbabwe's diamond industry.
-Other industrial products include steel, wood, chemicals, cement, fertiliser, clothing, footwear, foodstuffs, and beverages.
-Industry represents 28.8% of the GDP and employs 6.6% of the workforce.
-The overall slow growth of mining and manufacturing sectors reflects a difficult business environment, characterised by high inflation, tight financing conditions, and continuation of forex retention policies, which increase the costs of doing business and prevent the mining sector from capitalising on higher global prices for minerals.
-Industrial activity saw a slight growth in 2022, particularly in the mining and energy sectors.
+Other industrial products include steel, wood, chemicals, cement, fertilizer, clothing, footwear, foodstuffs, and beverages.
+Industry represents 40.4% of the GDP and employs 14% of the workforce.
+The overall slow growth of the mining and manufacturing sectors reflects a difficult business environment, characterized by high inflation, tight financing conditions, and continuation of forex retention policies, which increase the costs of doing business and prevent the mining sector from capitalizing on higher global prices for minerals.
+In late 2023, the government introduced the Zimbabwe National Industrial Development Policy (ZNIDP) (2024-2030), replacing the National Industrial Development Policy that expired in 2023.

 Breakdown of Economic Activity By Sector Agriculture Industry Services